sdthomas91/n-g-spmu/README.md

 ### Media

-- Some Images were created or photographed by the developer
+- Some Images were created or photographed by the developer - these include the Logo and the hero image.

 #### Technician Image